 A Montana car accident lawyer can also prepare you for your settlement.
 If you can avoid going to court, you can save money and time.
 A strong car accident lawyer will be able to negotiate with the defendant to settle your claim before going to court.

-However, it is also very important to hire a Billings, Helena, or Great Falls auto accident lawyer who is willing and able to take your case to trial.
+However, it is also very important to hire a Billings and Helena auto accident lawyer who is willing and able to take your case to trial.
 Insurance companies know which auto accident lawyers will hold them accountable and take them to court if they don't offer fair compensation, which may lead to better initial settlement offers.
-In the event the insurance company does not offer fair compensation, let an experienced Billings, Helena and, Great Falls personal injury lawyer advocate on your behalf in court and secure a larger, just recovery.
+In the event the insurance company does not offer fair compensation, let an experienced Billings and Helena personal injury lawyer advocate on your behalf in court and secure a larger, just recovery.

 The moments after a car accident are extremely important and could determine whether you win your case and receive compensation for your injuries.
 If you are able, call the police to report the accident.
 Regardless of whether you file a personal injury claim, your insurer will likely want documentation of the incident.
 If you feel hurt, remain still.
 Otherwise, check for the safety of other passengers, and then move your car to a safe place.
 If you are unable to move it because of damage to the vehicle, turn on your hazard lights so that any oncoming vehicles know to avoid you.
 Make sure it is safe before you get out of your car.